OCA/calendar/resource_booking/readme/USAGE.rst

 #.
 Click on *Booking Count*.
 #.
 Click on a free slot.
 #.
 Fill the *Requester*, which may or not be yourself.
 #.
-Pick one *Resources combination*, in case the one assigned automatically
+Uncheck *Auto assign* and pick one *Resources combination*, in case the one
-   isn't the one you want.
+   assigned automatically isn't the one you want.

 To invite someone to book a resource combination from the portal: